Nerian/akephalos2/README.md

 Further development will be done here:
 [https://github.com/Nerian/akephalos2](https://github.com/Nerian/akephalos2)

-The reason why its history was rewrote was to remove .jar vendor files that were making its size huge.
+Its history was rewritten in order to remove .jar vendor files that were making its size huge.

 # Akephalos